It’s small but very detailed, Vulkan Scale Model’s Mark 6 tank. I made it from February to March 2014.

 2 types of springs are in this kit and so many.
 Assembly is difficult.
 The instruction manual is like Dragon Models, detailed in a small area.
 There are many parts sizes of 1mm or less, but after reading the manual thoroughly, I can make it happily.

-Short and long sized springs are indistinguishable as just looking.
+Short and long-sized springs are indistinguishable from just looking.
 At first, without considering the parts distinguish and I got blocked.
 In arranging the right order and make it again.
 There are completely arranged.

 It is easy to construct partial jointed tracks.
 This tank’s size is very small and each track is too tiny to joint one by one if it’s each track divided.
 We cannot lose one tiny track in this kit, it seems there’s no spare.

 Although the British Tank Crew were supplied with new working clothes from around the Normandy day ’44, before that, the uniform was the same as that of infantry.
 I suppose the Mark VI was mainly operated in the first half of WWII, these MiniArt crews were not matched.
 Of course, we cannot say it’s wrong.
 This tank color is dark green so the North African campaign clothes tank crew is also not suitable.

 The difference point between tank working clothes and infantry uniform is chest pocket shape and tuck of pants, as long as I see.
 MiniArt figure parts fitting of hand and foot are rough, many cases I make it roughly and detailed adjust after.

 I followed the color recipe of Khaki Green as the instruction, but it’s far from my image and box art.
 I mixed green and dark green for adjustment.
 Making the same color is difficult so I made a generous amount of it for re-touch later.
 In case I remain it, I use it for next time color mixing.